developingAlex/lakedisappointment/README.md

     module.exports = router
     ```
-1. we changed it to error code 500 for internal server error as it wouldn't be the users fault in this case.
+1. We changed it to error code 500 for internal server error as it wouldn't be the users fault in this case.
     ```javascript
     const express = require('express')
     const Wishlist = require('../models/Wishlist')